shahf6738/JSON-to-html-Table/README.md

 # JSON-to-html-Table

-Creating html table dynamically using json object
+Creating html table dynamically using json object.

+Developing Table using Javascript.
+The data for the table should come from a JSON file stored on the server.

+The specific requirement here is to make sure the Table is built dynamically using JS (but not statically using HTML).
+If built that way the Table would get updated automatically (upon page refresh) when the data in the underlying JSON file changes.